Our world is changing. Are you ready to adapt your salon business model to this new world?

 4. The Salon Retail Model

 Retail in salons is a popular revenue model.
-It allows you to reach your clients directly, while also offering them a way to get their products quickly and easily.
+It allows you to reach your clients directly, offering them a way to get their products quickly and easily.

-When creating a retail space in your salon, be sure to choose an area that has high traffic flow and dedicated space for selling products.
+When creating a retail space in your salon, choose an area with high traffic flow and dedicated space for selling products.

 Use attractive displays and signage to promote certain products and offer special discounts on in-store items during certain times of the day.